losparviero/upauth/README.md

 You only have to implement it in your code, it takes care of caching and reusing the access token.

+The token is persisted throughout in the .env till it expires.

 _Note:_ This is a partially automated solution.
 You are redirected to Upstox website still to enter PIN if a new token has to be generated.

 ### Usage